Deformed special relativity with an invariant minimum speed and its cosmological implications: Abstract

 \section{Abstract}

-The paper aims to introduce a new symmetry principle in the space-time geometry through the elimination of the classical idea of rest and by including a universal minimum limit of speed in the subatomic world.
-Such a limit, unattainable by particles, represents a preferred reference frame associated with a universal background field that breaks Lorentz symmetry.
-Thus the structure of space-time is extended due to the presence of a vacuum energy density, which leads to a negative pressure at cosmological scales.
-The tiny values of the cosmological constant and the vacuum energy density shall be successfully obtained, being in good agreement with current observational results.
+It will be introduced a new symmetry principle in the space-time geometry through the elimination of the classical idea of rest, by including a universal minimum limit of speed in the subatomic world.
+Such a lowest limit, unattainable by particles, represents a preferred reference frame associated with a universal background field that breaks Lorentz symmetry.
+Thus the structure of space-time is extended due to the presence of a vacuum energy density, which leads to a negative pressure at cosmological length scales.
+The tiny values of the cosmological constant and the vacuum energy density will be successfully obtained, being in good agreement with current observational results.